atyrode/snippy/README.md

 If the shortened link points on text, it will return a JSON response containing a `text` key.
 If the shortened link points to an URL, it will redirect you there.

-3. Voilà!
-As a French person, would say: "c'est allé [vite, lol](http://vite.lol/)"

 # And now?